rn-arya/MyApp/README.md

 ## Create a .net api project

-# 1) Create the project with controllers
+## 1) Create the project with controllers
 dotnet new webapi --use-controllers -o MyApp code -r MyApp dotnet run

+# Method 1 -

-# URL to set in myapp or calling api  / call by service name not by localhost because LOCALHOST will search endpoint in same container
+## URL to set in myapp or calling api  / call by service name not by localhost because LOCALHOST will search endpoint in same container

 builder.Services.AddHttpClient("TestAPI", client =>
 {